3-1-research-project/codebase/frontend-experiment/analysis/README.md

 ## Usage

-1. Run the formatting scripts on raw OTTII data.
+1. Run the formatting scripts on raw Otii data.
 2. Use the processed data and data scheme for further analysis.
 3. Refer to `example-data` for sample input to plotting and statistical tools.